josfeenstra/hedron/README.md

 # Design
 Hedron is designed to strike a balance between usability and expressiveness.
 It sacrifices A CGAL-level of expressivenes, in favor of a more simple and predictable API.
-Hedron strifes to be a unified modelling library, having support for many different types, which can elegantly translate into each other.

-# Stage: Pre Alpha
-Hedron is currently in an very early stage.
-I don't recommend you use this library quite yet, but hopefully some of the models and operations presented can help you nonetheless!
+Hedron strifes to recreate a suite of tools